siunkim0/Undergraduate-Thesis/README.md

 ### 7. Efficiency of MC aboves 1

-**Symptom:** This did not happen on this project, but this happens sometimes.
+**Symptom:** This did not happen on this project, but this would happen on measuring the efficiency.

 **Cause:** Since some MC events have negative weight, the number of events after cut increases and that makes the efficiency bigger than 1.